bobvanderlinden/harhar/README.md

 Some usages are:

-* Reproduce HTTP traffic
+* Reproduce HTTP traffic as recorded by a browser
-* Analyze HTTP traffic after the fact
+* Record non-browser traffic
 * Mock HTTP server based on recorded traffic
 * Compare HTTP traffic of different systems